-Goal a and Associated Programs Accomplishments Housing Element-see Program 20 (Energy Use and GHG Emission Reductions).
-Program 17: Advancement of Residential Design and Character Review overall design, size, scale, and other quality issues as they relate to residential development.
+Goal a and Associated Programs Accomplishments Housing Elementsee Program 20 (Energy Use and GHG Emission Reductions).
+Program 17: Advancement of Residential Design and Character Continue to review overall design, size, scale, and other quality issues as they relate to residential development.
 Ongoing, as part of review of development applications, especially in Hillside areas.
-Continued Appropriateness: This Program is not continued in the 6 th Cycle Housing Element.
-The City will be preparing objective design standards as part of Programs 3 and 4 in the 6 th Cycle Housing Element.
-Promoting Equal Housin ng Opportunities Program 18: Fair Housing Program Promote fair housing practices and provide educational information on fair housing to the public.
+Continued Appropriateness: This Program is not continued in the 6th Cycle Housing Element.
+The City will be preparing objective design standards as part of Programs 3 and 4 in the 6th Cycle Housing Element.
+Promoting Equal Housin ng Opportunities Program 18: Fair Housing Program Continue to promote fair housing practices and provide educational information on fair housing to the public.
 Provide referral to the fair housing service providers (Housing Rights Center and Fair Housing Council of San Fernando Valley).
 Place fair housing brochures at City counters and community locations and provide a link to the fair housing service providers on the City's website.
 On-going through LACo Development Authority.
 Continued Appropriateness: This Program continues to be appropriate.
-See Program 22 (Affirmatively Furthering Fair Housing) of the 6th Cycle Housing Element.
+See Program 22 (Affirmatively Furthering Fair Housing) of the 6 th Cycle Housing Element.